faster-cpython/ideas/3.14/README.md

 Tagged integers will require new internal APIs to pass opaque references, so we might as well add a new, consistent API modeled on [HPy](https://hpyproject.org/).
 We will use this internally to start with, but we expect tools like [Cython](https://cython.org/) and [Pybind11](https://github.com/pybind/pybind11) will want to use it to avoid the overhead of going through the `PyObject *` based API.

+### Moving some code from C to Python

+There are a number of small built-in functions, such as `any`, `all`, and `enumerate`, that are implemented in C.
+These functions are an obstacle to optimization as execution flows from Python to C and then back to Python.
+By rewriting these functions in Python, the optimizer can see across the function call boundary, so they can be better optimized.

+(Deferred to 3.15 because it will have more impact when more optimizations are implemented)

+### Better cycle collector (experiment)

+With improved reference counting, there are a number of reference count operations that don't change the counter.
+We can take advantage of that to move a bit of work into decrementing reference counts to mark possible roots of cycles.
+When doing cycle GC, we only need to look at these objects, not all objects, when searching for a cycle.